 Mission and History

-In pursuit of this mission, in 1992, we were certified through the North American Riding for the Handicapped Association, now known as the Professional Association of Therapeutic Horsemanship International (PATH), a voluntary, peer-reviewed accreditation process confirming that TRCHB demonstrates excellence in therapeutic riding, incorporates best-practices and therapies, and maintains proper safety standards.
-In 1992, TRCHB officially became a 501(c)(3) nonprofit organization and acquired our first horse, Lena.
-Since 1992, we have provided our services in a private arena at the Huntington Central Park Equestrian Center, serving children and adults from throughout Orange and Los Angeles County five days per week.
+In pursuit of this mission, in 1992, we were certified through the North American Riding for the Handicapped Association, now known as the Professional Association of Therapeutic Horsemanship International (PATH), a voluntary, peer-reviewed accreditation process confirming that TRCHB demonstrates excellence in adaptive riding, incorporates best-practices, and maintains proper safety standards.
+In 1992, TRCHB officially became a 501(c)(3) nonprofit organization.
+Since then, we have provided our services in a private arena at the Huntington Central Park Equestrian Center, serving children and adults from throughout Orange and Los Angeles County six days per week.

 As we look toward the future, TRCHB is focused on building our capacity to meet the growing demand for our services.
-While the horse has long been considered to have therapeutic value, its use in occupational and physical therapy continues to grow.
-Knowing the effectiveness of this therapy, TRCHB has begun to develop a long-term strategy for growth.
-In 2019, we provided services to a record 80 students representing 32 different diagnoses.
-Our goal is to increase the number of students by 15% each year.
+While the horse has long been considered to have value, its use in occupational and physical therapy continues to grow.
+Knowing the effectiveness of these services, TRCHB has begun to develop a long-term strategy for growth.
+In 2019, we provided services to a record 80 students per week representing 32 different diagnoses.
+Our goal at that time was to increase the number of students by 15% each year.
 As of May 2022, we have risen to servicing 120 students weekly.

-Research shows that these alternative therapies are gaining more and more popularity; the National Institute of Health estimates that nearly 40% of Americans integrate alternative therapies into their health plans.
-For many children and adults struggling with physical and cognitive disabilities, therapeutic riding complements their traditional therapies in a unique way.
+Research shows that these alternative services are gaining more and more popularity; the National Institute of Health estimates that nearly 40% of Americans integrate alternative services into their health plans.
+For many children and adults struggling with physical and cognitive disabilities, adaptive riding complements their traditional therapies in a unique way.
 Unlike traditional therapies, riding forces the rider to exercise the entire body at once, and the relationship between a rider and horse can build confidence, trust, and motivation.

-While research on equine therapy is still in its infancy, many riders, families, and doctors can attest to its benefit.
-Equine therapy is defined as a therapy treatment strategy that utilizes equine movement as part of an integrated intervention program to achieve functional outcomes.
+While research on equine services is still in its infancy, many riders, families, and doctors can attest to its benefit.
+Equine services are defined as a treatment strategy that utilizes equine movement as part of an integrated intervention program to achieve functional outcomes.
 Equine movement provides multidimensional movement, which is variable, rhythmic and repetitive.
 The horse provides a dynamic base of support, making it an excellent tool for increasing the rider’s trunk strength, control, and balance, and building overall postural strength and endurance.
 The results can include greater coordination, respiratory control, and attention skills.
 Furthermore, many patients enjoy additional emotional and psychological benefits, including reduction in anxiety and depression and increase in empowerment and confidence.
-Perhaps the best benefit is that a student often forgets that they are working hard, because their therapy is so much fun!
+Perhaps the best benefit is that a student often forgets that they are working hard, because their riding is so much fun!

-Equine therapies can often be costly and difficult to find.
+Equine services can often be costly and difficult to find.
 Horse ownership is expensive; the average horse requires approximately $10,000 per year in feed, stable costs, veterinary costs, and other expenses.
-Additionally, there are expenses for the arena, adaptive equipment, insurance, and administrative/overhead, which can make make the cost of therapeutic riding programs out of reach for some.
-While many therapeutic riding programs are offered by nonprofit organizations, the cost restricts the number of available services, and many have waitlists.
+Additionally, there are expenses for the arena, adaptive equipment, insurance, and administrative/overhead, which can make make the cost of adaptive riding programs out of reach for some.
+While many adaptive riding programs are offered by nonprofit organizations, the cost restricts the number of available services, and many have waitlists.